shashankaz/BrainChick/README.md

 # Online Quiz Application

-This project is a MERN stack-based online quiz application that allows users to take quizzes and view their results.
-The application features a dynamic and interactive user interface powered by React and a backend built with Node.js, Express, and MongoDB.
-The application also integrates Firebase authentication for user registration and login, with the option to sign up using Google.
+This project is a comprehensive online quiz application built using the MERN stack, designed to offer users an engaging platform for taking quizzes and viewing results.
+The application features a dynamic and interactive user interface developed with React, while the backend is powered by Node.js, Express, and MongoDB to handle data management and server operations.
+Firebase authentication is integrated to provide secure user registration and login, including the option to sign up with Google for added convenience.

 ## Table of Contents